Home » Autism Diagnosis » Autism in Teens: Puberty, Symptoms, and Treatments

 Activities for Autistic Teens

-Outdoor activities and sports can help teens with autism take a break from their routine.
+Outdoor activities and sports can help autistic teens take a break from their routine.
 It can also help them learn new things outside the classroom, which is great for self-esteem.

 Some structured activities that would be great for autistic teens are: